kubernetes/community/keps/README.md

 If the KEP is mainly restricted to one SIG's purview then it should be in a KEP directory for that SIG.
 If the KEP is widely impacting much of Kubernetes, it should be put at the root of this directory.
 If in doubt ask [SIG-Architecture](../sig-architecture/README.md) and they can advise.

+### What will it take for KEPs to "graduate" out of "beta"?

+Things we'd like to see happen to consider KEPs well on their way:
+* A set of KEPs that show healthy process around describing an effort and recording decisions in a reasonable amount of time.
+* KEPs exposed on a searchable and indexable web site.
+* Presubmit checks for KEPs around metadata format and markdown validity.

+Even so, the process can evolve.
+As we find new techniques we can improve our processes.

 ### My FAQ isn't answered here!